liferay/liferay-docs/develop/learning-paths/mobile/articles/01-beginning-android-mobile-sdk-development/04-installing-mobile-sdk-android.markdown

 2. `android/build/libs/liferay-android-sdk-6.2.0.22.jar`

 The first JAR file contains the Guestbook Mobile SDK.
-The second contains the rest of the Liferay Mobile SDK.
+The second JAR file contains the rest of the Liferay Mobile SDK.
 Because Screens includes the Liferay Mobile SDK, you don't need to install the second JAR file.
-However, you need to install the first JAR file manually.
-To do so, copy the `liferay-guestbook-portlet-android-sdk-1.0.jar` file into your app's `app/libs` directory.
-(The default location for your Android app's directory is `AndroidStudioProjects/LiferayGuestbook`.)
+You do, however, need to manually install the first JAR file.
+To do so, copy the `liferay-guestbook-portlet-android-sdk-1.0.jar` file into your app's `app/libs` directory (the default location for your Android app's directory is `AndroidStudioProjects/LiferayGuestbook`).
 That's it!
-Next, you'll install the rest of the Mobile SDK.
+Next, you'll install Liferay Screens.

-## Installing the Liferay Mobile SDK [](id=installing-the-liferay-mobile-sdk)
+## Installing Liferay Screens

-To add the rest of the Mobile SDK, you need to edit your app's `build.gradle` file.
-Gradle is the build system used by Android Studio.
+To add Liferay Screens, which also includes the Liferay Mobile SDK, you need to edit your app's `build.gradle` file.
+Android Studio uses Gradle as its build system.
 Note that your project has two `build.gradle` files: one for the project, and another for the app module.
 You can find them under *Gradle Scripts* in Android Studio's project view.
 The app module's `build.gradle` file is highlighted in this screenshot:

 ![Figure 1: The app module's `build.gradle` file.](../../images/android-build-gradle-app-module.png)